Free standard shipping for all orders over $40

 The Flora & Fauna section adds dimension.
 Eight different species noted across 10 entries.
 Without dedicated space, these observations vanish.

 Return visits are worth documenting separately.
-The Mount Si entry notes it was the third visit. and that the crowds have gotten worse.
+The Mount Si entry notes it was the third visit, and that the crowds have gotten worse.
 That's information a first-time entry can't capture.

 Weather and conditions shape everything.
 The Chain Lakes entry is basically a rain diary.
 That's useful data for deciding when to return.

-Start Your Own Log
+Start Your Own Hiking Log

 For a journal with this structure (two pages per hike, 60 entries, fields for conditions and flora/fauna built in), grab the Hikes Remembered journal.